 Collection Co-selection is an educational experiment, in which viewers will vote online to select which works from our collection will go forward to the exhibition planned for November.
 In 2020, the public will also be able to view the collections of the Ujazdowski Castle Centre for Contemporary Art in the Open Collection Warehouse, located in the historic cellars.
 We will be further expanding the Mediateka website.
 Besides digitalised objects, it will also carry temporary presentations of works from our collections via themed virtual galleries.

 There will also be a multi-format educational program tailored for audiences of all age groups.

-Our cinema program promises to be intense.
-As part of the series Decolonization of the Screen, there will be experimental documentaries on colonialism, and the series The Cinema of Crisis will deal with political, climatic, and economic crises as an inevitable element of every social transformation.
+Our cinema programme promises to be intense.
+As part of the series Decolonizing the Screen, there will be experimental documentaries on colonialism, and the series Cinema of Crises will deal with political, climatic, and economic crises as an inevitable element of every social transformation.

-For the coming year, U–jazdowski is planning numerous publications.
-One of these is a book on the Jazdów City Garden, which will not only summarize the five-year project, but will also discuss methods of working with greenery in public space.
-The following publications are also in the pipeline: an anthology of texts on contemporary performance; the book Things We Do Together: Post-Reader, which originated in the exhibition Gotong Royong: Things We Do Together at the turn of 2017 and 2018; the second volume of Art of Liberation: Press Study by Zbigniew Libera, including materials published in the period 1998–2007; the book Karol Radziszewski: The Power of Secrets and the next four editions of the online quarterly Obieg.
+Numerous books will be published in 2020.
+One of these is a book on the Jazdów City Garden, which will not only summarise the five-year project, but will also discuss methods of working with greenery in public space.
+We will also have a chance to read: an anthology of texts on contemporary performance Performance Works; the book Things We Do Together: Post-Reader, which originated in the exhibition Gotong Royong: Things We Do Together at the turn of 2017 and 2018; the second volume of Art of Liberation: Press Study by Zbigniew Libera, including materials published in the period 1998–2007; the book Karol Radziszewski: The Power of Secrets and the next editions of the online quarterly Obieg.